Septercius/rpcemu-dev/README.md

 * Dynamic compilation support for later versions of OS X (High Sierra and newer).
 * Configurable data folder setting, allowing the application to reside in a different folder to its settings.
 * A non-Mac specific fix for an issue with locating the Ethernet driver (kindly provided by David Pitt).
-* A non-Mac specific fix for processing of mouse events when the application is terminating.

-## Magic key/capture mouse patch

-By default, the key combination for exiting mouse capture mode in RPCEmu is Ctrl+End.
-There is no dedicated "End" key on Mac laptop keyboards, so this patch changes the magic keys to Ctrl+Command.
+* A change to the key combination for exiting mouse capture mode from CTRL+END to CTRL+COMMAND.
+This is aimed at laptop users, who do not have a dedicated END key.

-## QT6 user interface

-The user interface components have been converted to QT6.
-These can be found in the 'src/qt6' folder.
-The existing QT5 implementation can be found in the previous 'src/qt5' folder.

-Binary releases are now built with QT6.